MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ## Stop and delete your application ❌

-👨‍💻 Stop your application from the OpenShift web UI **Overview** page:
+👨‍💻 Stop your application from the [OpenShift web UI **Overview** page](https://app.dsri.unimaas.nl:8443/console/project/workshops/overview):

+> You can use the *Filter by name* search box to quickly find your application based on the name you gave it.

 ![Stop your application](https://raw.githubusercontent.com/MaastrichtU-IDS/dsri-documentation/master/website/static/img/screenshot_scaledown_pod.png)